 Cromwell European Real Estate Investment Trust (SGX: CNNU) reported its 2019 first-quarter earnings this week.
-The trust, which owns 97 properties, reported higher revenue but distribution per unit (DPU) declined due to an enlarged unit base.
+The trust, which owns 97 properties, reported higher revenue and distribution per unit (DPU).

 Here are some of the key takeaways from its first-quarter earnings update.

 Financial performance compared to the same period last year